Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

 - Cabrera has 15 doubles, three home runs and 26 walks while hitting .248.

-- In three games this season, he has hit a home run (3.9%, and 1.1% of his trips to the plate).
+- In three games this year, he has hit a home run (3.8%, and 1% of his trips to the dish).

-- In 23.4% of his games this season, Cabrera has picked up at least one RBI.
-In five of those games (6.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Cabrera has had an RBI in 18 games this year (23.1%), including five multi-RBI outings (6.4%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.